pandersity/pandersity.github.io/content/homepage/about-me.md

 ![PT Anderson](images/headshot.jpg)

-I am a linguist anthropologist by training and a computer programmer by trade.
+I am a linguistic anthropologist by training and a computer programmer by trade.
 I have more than 12 years of experience working with Indigenous, Native American and First Nations communities in pursuit of language revitalization.

 I am passionate about the intersection of language revitalization and accessible technology.